-Peanut and nut free, vegan, and gluten free, this Thai rice noodle salad is the perfect cool salad on a hot summer day.
-It’s loaded with vegetables and fresh herbs, then topped with a creamy, yet tangy, sunflower seed butter sauce.
-You’ll love this allergy and migraine-friendly salad!
+Peanut and nut free, vegan, and gluten free, this Thai noodle salad is the perfect cool salad on a hot summer day.
+It's loaded with vegetables and fresh herbs, then topped with a creamy, yet tangy, sunflower seed butter that's a substitute for "peanut" sauce.
+You'll love this allergy and migraine-friendly salad!

 Sometimes I'll get comments about how someone hates sunflower seed butter and my first question is "how many have you tried?".
 Everyone has their favorite peanut butter, right?
 Some people like a smooth and creamy Skippy, while others are all about the chunky.
 And then there's the super healthy peanut butter your mom pushed at you while you were growing up that was mixed with chia or tasted like earth.
 And you'd watch your other 13 year old friends with their delicious Skippy sandwiches and be so jealous.
 Clearly this never happened to me.
 Clearly.